 The following points identify the most distinct characteristics for you, as defined by your questionnaire responses.
-They may help you to moderate or elaborate your Risk Type description:

-- You will rarely worry about things unnecessarily, nor easily become apprehensive. - You may appear wary and cautious, making it difficult for others to win your trust. - You may be impatient with delays and interruptions and want to see quick results. - You are excitement seeking and may get involved in extreme activities. - You are a guick-witted person who 'thinks on their feet' and is rarely lost for words. - You willingly back your views against strong opposition. - You will be confident, sure of yourself and act decisively. - You have a positive, optimistic, upbeat approach to life. - You are even-tempered and have belief in your own worth.
+They may help you to moderate or elaborate your Risk Type description: - You will rarely worry about things unnecessarily, nor easily become apprehensive. - You seem practical, down to earth and unsentimental. - You see the importance of basing decisions on facts and logic rather than on your feelings. - You may appear wary and cautious, making it difficult for others to win your trust. - You find some rules and procedures tiresome and question the ways things are done. - You seem to be comfortable in taking risks that would unnerve others. - You are not easily fazed by events and will generally take things in your stride. - You are unlikely to be resentful or to dwell on past disappointments.
+Subtheme Analysis RTC subthemes provide an additional level of interpretation of any RTC profile.

-Subtheme Analysis

-RTC subthemes provide an additional level of interpretation of any RTC profile.
 Emphatic examples of a Risk Type are placed close to the outer edge of the compass.
 Closer to the Axis, it becomes increasingly likely that items from a wider range of subthemes will have been endorsed.
 This adds important detail to Risk Type interpretation.
 In the diagram, four groups of subthemes are positioned according to their influence on Risk Type designation.
 The number of 'bricks' indicates how you responded to items within each sub-theme.